Argentina, 1985: Release

 Argentina, 1985 had its world premiere in the main competition for the Golden Lion at the 79th Venice International Film Festival on 3 September 2022.
 The film was also screened as part of the 'Perlak' lineup at the 70th San Sebastián International Film Festival on 18 September 2022.
 It was theatrically released in Argentina on 29 September 2022.
 Amazon Studios released the film in select theaters in the United States on 30 September 2022, before it started streaming on Prime Video on 21 October 2022.

 In June 2022, distributor Sony Pictures label Stage 6 Films announced Argentina, 1985 would be released in Argentina on 29 September 2022.
 In August 2022, it was revealed that the film would be released on Prime Video on 21 October, being exclusively in theaters for three weeks only.
 Later in August, Sony announced it would no longer be distributing the film, with local company Digicine stepping in as distributor and keeping its original release date.
 Due to the short window of exclusivity, international theater chains Cinemark-Hoyts, Cinépolis, and Showcase Cinemas refused to show the film.
 However, local companies and independent theaters did screen the film.
 Llinás argued that the international chains' decision not to show the film ironically helped give the film "a certain mythical stature", with people having to form long lines outside the theaters to see the film due to the reduced number of venues.

 The film was made available to stream on Prime Video for free in Argentina during 24 March 2023, the Day of Remembrance for Truth and Justice.

 Educational screenings

 In an initiative proposed by a history teacher at the Instituto de Enseñanza Superior en Lenguas Vivas «Juan Ramón Fernández» (IESLVJRF), the National Institute of Cinema and Audiovisual Arts held special screenings of the film at its Cine Gaumont theater.
-Film cast and staff were invited to speak to students and interact with them at these screenings, held as part of a ethics, civics and democracy education program.
+Film cast and staff were invited to speak to students and interact with them at these screenings, held as part of an ethics, civics and democracy education program.
 To prepare for the field trip, students were taught about the juntas and the dictatorship to provide them with the necessary historical context, since "for the kids who were born in 2010, [the subject] is like ancient Egypt".
 Subsequently, students would be assigned follow-up schoolwork such as making timelines, comics and art work, depending on their school year.
 Approximately 500 IESLVJRF students attended the first screening, with other schools scheduled to follow.